PERSONA-5/PERSONA-5/README.md

 ''ermmm.... but how much do you like these artist how do i know your not a POSER!...'' these are artists i really like and if they are there i probably listened to all/most of their music :P

-★ i have horrible social anxiety so its hard for me to talk to people but i do like interacting so dont be scared to sit with me!!
+★ i have horrible social anxiety so its hard for me to talk to people but i do like interacting so dont be scared to sit with me!! just dont excpect me to talk

 <!---
 livissssss/livissssss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.